MikeHopley/ftl-crew-speed/index.md

 | Rock    | 0.51            | 0.89             | 1.12             |
 | Crystal | 0.81            | 0.56             | 1.78             |
 | Lanius  | 0.85            | 0.53             | 1.86             |

-Mantis Pheromones has slightly less effect than advertised.
-It says 25% faster, but it's actually 23% faster.

 ## Method of testing